kikevillab/ocr-parking-ticket/README.md

   - Aspect ratio of contour bounding box
   - Percent area of contour bounding box / total area of image
   - Total number of sub-contours (direct + indirect)
+  - Total number of sub-contours that appear to be rectangles (via approxPolyDP)
   - Top-level sub-contour area ratio
     - Take the top-level sub-contours and add up the contourArea of each one
     - Calculate the ratio of the counter area / sub-contour's collective area
-  - Number of sub-contours that have been identified as possible ticket table cells
+  - (optional) Number of sub-contours that have been identified as possible ticket table cells
+    - Need a way to identify ticket table cells ..
     - Bootstrap with number of sub-contours with aspect ratio in certain range
     - Eventually, replace this that uses a training algorithm
+  - (advanced) Number of sub-contours that have been identified as containing text from Stroke Width Transform
 - Machine learning training
   - One time: Identify actual ticket table coordinates in all test images
   - For each image in training set